-Medically referred to as acute otitis media, an ear infection typically implies a bacterial or viral infection.
-The virus affects the middle ear, which is the air-filled space behind the eardrum.
-That is where vibrating bones facilitate hearing.
-When disease develops in this part of the ear, it may or may not require medical treatment.
-It depends on the severity and your general health.
-Some ear infections clear up on their own.
-However, infection for children should not be taken lightly.
-Prolonged non-treatment may cause serious complications.
-Keep reading to learn more about symptoms of ear infections.
+Medically referred to as acute otitis media, ear infections are usually caused by bacteria or a virus that affects the middle ear, the air-filled space behind the eardrum where vibrating bones facilitate hearing.
+Depending on the cause and severity, ear infections may or may not require medical treatment.
+Ear infections for children should not be taken lightly, however, as prolonged lack of treatment may cause serious complications.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.